1. I am confused about the application deadline. You say it's March 13 but recommend that I send it in as soon as possible. Why?

 There are many opportunities for internships, and students may express preference of context and/or population that the Directors of Field Education will take into consideration as they make internship assignments.
 The first year internship (for the foundation program) begins in the fall of your first year and continues through that spring (16 hours per week).
 The concentration year internship begins that fall, but you only work 60-100 hours over the fall semester (about 1 day per week).
 In the spring, you work about 32-35 hours per week at the internship.
 Some of those internships may include out of town placements.

 Currently we do not have any evening classes, although course scheduling is set up on a semester by semester basis.
-Because most of the courses are offered in 3 hour blocks (for example, in the fall, your schedule would probably be all day Monday and Wednesday with a possibility of a Thursday morning class), there are opportunities of time to work.
+Because most of the courses are offered in 3 hour blocks (for example, in the fall, your schedule would probably be all day Monday and Wednesday with a possibility of a Thursday morning class), there are opportunities to work while enrolled.

 15. Is this a religious graduate program?